Silvio Berlusconi: Political positions

 Berlusconi defined himself as moderate, liberal, and a supporter of free trade; he was often also described as a populist or a conservative.
 After his resignation in 2011, Berlusconi became increasingly Eurosceptic, and he was often critical of the German chancellor Angela Merkel.
 One of Berlusconi's main leadership tactics was to use the party as an apparatus to reach power; it was defined as a light party because of a lack of a complex structure.
 This was decidedly comparable to the political tactics used by Charles De Gaulle in France.
 Another feature of great importance was the emphasis on a "liberal revolution", summarised by the "Contract with the Italians" of 2001.

-Berlusconi's proposed reforms were added to the pillars of his "Contract with the Italians", principally on the form of the Italian Constitution and the state, including the passage from a parliamentary system to a presidential republic, a higher election threshold, the abolition of the Italy's Senate of the Republic, a halving in the number of members of the country's Chamber of Deputies, the abolition of the provinces of Italy, and the reform of the judiciary, with separation of the careers between magistrates and magistrates's liability insurance, from Berlusconi considered impartial.
+Berlusconi's proposed reforms were added to the pillars of his "Contract with the Italians", principally on the form of the Italian Constitution and the state, including the passage from a parliamentary system to a presidential republic, a higher election threshold, the abolition of the Italy's Senate of the Republic, a halving in the number of members of the country's Chamber of Deputies, the abolition of the provinces of Italy, and the reform of the judiciary, with separation of the careers between magistrates and magistrates' liability insurance, which Berlusconi considered partial.
 Berlusconi declared himself to be persecuted by judges, having undergone 34 trials, accusing them of being manipulated by left-wingers and comparing himself to Enzo Tortora, who was a victim of a miscarriage of justice.
 In 2013, Berlusconi declared himself favourable to civil unions.

 Berlusconi was criticised for having legitimised and institutionalised radical-right parties, such as Brothers of Italy (FdI) and Lega Nord/Lega, and the post-fascists in Italy.
 He acknowledged this but said that, by legitimising them within the centre-right coalition, they would have become an extremist right that would not have won.
 For critics, including the historian David Broder, it was not FdI's Giorgia Meloni and Lega's Matteo Salvini, but Berlusconi himself who legitimised them and campaigned for them.
 Berlusconi's first cabinet in 1994 was the country's first right-wing coalition since World War II, and included neo-fascists for the first time in Europe since 1945; the post-fascists merged with his party in 2009.
 In his last years, Berlusconi's party and leadership were eclipsed by Salvini's Lega and Meloni's FdI.